syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

 {% endhighlight %}

-Initialize the **DropDownList** and other widgets using the following code sample.
+Initialize the **DropDownList** and other widgets by using the following code example.

 {% highlight js %}